Tex Perkins: Career

-1980s: Early Groups
+1980s: early groups

 Perkins started his musical career in Brisbane cowpunk outfit Tex Deadly and the Dum-Dums, before moving to Sydney in 1982, garnering considerable attention in the Sydney independent music scene and also touring Melbourne, before the departure of guitarist Mark Halstead ended the band.

 He later formed Salamander Jim with Kim Salmon from The Scientists and Richard Ploog from The Church.
 Due to touring commitments for Ploog & Salmon, Perkins formed a different line up with Stu Spasm, Lachlan McLeod and Martin Bland.
 In 1985 this line-up recorded and released their only record, an EP titled Lorne Greene Shares His Precious Fluids on Red Eye Records.

 Perkins and Peter Read formed Thug in Sydney in 1987 when Read's flatmate had a fascination for collecting and amassing electronic equipment.
 After using some of the gear on initial recordings in Read's home studio, Perkins was eager to take it to the stage.
 Thug's live sets would last twenty to twenty-five minutes, featuring dancers and theatrics.
 Thug released two studio albums Mechanical Ape / Proud Idiots Parade in 1987 and Electric Woolly Mammoth in 1988.

-1983–present: The Beasts of Bourbon
+1983–present: Beasts of Bourbon

 Beasts of Bourbon formed in Sydney in 1983.
 The original lineup comprised Perkins, Spencer P. Jones, James Baker, Kim Salmon and Boris Sudjovic.
 The band's first album, The Axeman's Jazz, was an underground success, but the group continued to be just a side project until 1988 when it reformed to record Sour Mash, followed by 1990's Black Milk and 1991's The Low Road.
 In 1993, the group toured extensively to support the double album From the Belly of the Beasts, then disbanded temporarily.
 It reformed to record Gone in 1997, which received lukewarm reviews, but produced a somewhat successful single, "Saturated".

 In 2003, the group reformed again to record a live album, Low Life, released on Spooky Records.
 In December 2006 it was announced that Albert Productions had signed an exclusive worldwide recording deal with the band and on 23 April 2007, released a new album Little Animals.
 In August 2013 the band celebrated its 30th anniversary.